Stay with a local Iban tribe in Borneo’s rainforest

 Your Iban Homestay Journey includes:

-– information provided before your experience to educate you and properly prepare you
+– Information provided before your experience to educate you and properly prepare you

-– pick-up and drop-off transfers to your hotel (must be located in Kuching) to the trekking start point.
+– Pick-up and drop-off transfers to your hotel (must be located in Kuching) to the trekking start point.

-– lunch and dinner on day 1
+– Lunch and dinner on day 1

-– breakfast, lunch and dinner on each full day
+– Breakfast, lunch, and dinner on each full day

-– breakfast and lunch on the final day
+– Breakfast and lunch on the final day

-– 4×4 transfer on day 1
+– 4×4 transfer on day 1 available

-– longhouse accommodation on sharing room basis
+– Longhouse accommodation on a shared room basis

-– camping equipment (hammock and blankets)
+– Camping equipment (hammock and blankets)

-– porters for the camping equipment
+– Porters for the camping equipment

-– contribution to the village maintenance (SMK Siba)
+– Contribution to the village maintenance (SMK Siba)

 What is not included in your Eco Experience in Kuching?